projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 Download the **boot.iso** file from [GetFedora.org](https://getfedora.org/atomic/download/) and use it to create installation media.
 For example, if you run the GNOME desktop, you can use the *Write to disk* capability of the Nautilus file browser to create an installation DVD.
 Alternatively, you can write the installation ISO image to a USB device with the `dd` command.
 For example, if you had a USB thumbdrive mounted as `/dev/sdb`, you might use this command (be careful to get the drive location right):

 ```
-dd if=Fedora-Atomic-ostree-x86_64-27-20171110.1.iso of=/dev/sdb bs=4M
+dd if=Fedora-AtomicHost-ostree-x86_64-28-20180515.1.iso of=/dev/sdb bs=4M
 ```

-These procedures are described in the [Fedora Installation guide](https://docs.fedoraproject.org/en-US/Fedora/26/html/Installation_Guide/sect-preparing-boot-media.html) in the second chapter called *Making media*.
+These procedures are described in the [Fedora Installation guide](https://docs.fedoraproject.org/f28/install-guide/install/Preparing_for_Installation.html#sect-preparing-boot-media) in the section called *Preparing Boot Media*.

 ## Installing Fedora Atomic with the Anaconda Installer